bprinty/auora/docs/api/README.md

 ## Event Management

-This library maintains it's publish-subscribe implementation for brodcasting events that happen thoughout the **Store** lifecycle.
+Auora maintains its own publish-subscribe implementation for brodcasting events that happen thoughout the **Store** lifecycle.
 The API for the `PubSub` manager is below:

 ### PubSub